jckirton/hackmudChat/README.md

 ## Usage

-Make sure to have `import chat` at the beginning of every python file.
-This will give you the two functions; `chat.read` and `chat.send`.
-They both have documentation.
+Make sure to have `from chat import ChatAPI` at the beginning of every python file.
+This will give you the `ChatAPI` class, which you want to make an instance of.

 ## Snippets